LHCfitNikhef/smefit_release/README.md

   <a href="https://www.codefactor.io/repository/github/lhcfitnikhef/smefit_release"><img src="https://www.codefactor.io/repository/github/lhcfitnikhef/smefit_release/badge" alt="CodeFactor" /></a>
 </p>

-SMEFiT is a python program for Stadard Model Effective Field Theory fits
+SMEFiT is a python program for Standard Model Effective Field Theory fits
 ## Installation
 If you want to install from source you can run:
 ```bash